theRookieCoder/StairAutoJump/README.md

 # StairAutoJump

 Turns on auto jump when in/on stairs so that you can move faster!
+It's a client-side mod, which means that it works everywhere, even on servers!

 ## Why though?